 My mom was a resourceful cook, creating delicious meals with limited resources.
 She grew up in a poor family of Sicilian immigrants, and learned to cook from my nana by adapting recipes from the Old Country to more modern American ingredients.
-Mom taught me many of her secrets, and I’m happy to share with you one of our family favorites – Italian Stuffed Zucchini Recipe.
+Mom taught me many of her secrets, and I’m happy to share with you one of our family favorites – her Italian Stuffed Zucchini Recipe.

 Italian Stuffed Zucchini Recipe

 Start with four good size zucchini.
 Whether you have globe zucchini or the regular type, hollow them out like you would a pumpkin at Halloween.
 Set aside the insides – we will use them in the recipe.

 How to Make this Italian Stuffed Zucchini Recipe

 Mom would plop the hollowed zucchini in a pot of boiling water for 2-3 minutes to soften them.
 I have skipped this step once or twice when making this dish.
 It really depends on whether you want to enjoy the finished product with a knife and fork, or more softened like a casserole.

 Gather the following ingredients: